rachelself/recommendation_tracker/USER_STORIES.md

 `1` => user sees list of all entries for that category and is prompted with "Enter the menu item number to view an entry, type ADD to make a new entry, or type FILTER to narrow your results."

+`ADD` => user is prompted with "What is the title of your entry (name of the restaurant, title of the book, etc)"

-`1` => user is prompted with "Type EDIT to make changes to this entry or BACK to go back"
+`Perelandra` => user is prompted with "Write a short note about this recommendation."

+`An amazing book Jenna read in 8th grade` => user is prompted with "Which friend recommended this to you?", a menu of friends to choose from, and instructions: "Select from the menu below, or type ADD if the friend isn't listed."

-`EDIT` => user is prompted with a menu with display number for items to edit.
+`ADD` => user is prompted with "What is your friend's name?"

-`1` => Please enter a new #{name} for the entry

-`Great Expectations` => user is prompted with "Great Expectations has been added to the database."
+`Pete` => prints "Perelandra has been added to the database."

 **Acceptance Criteria:**
 * This builds on the category details screen
 * User enters display number of category
-* User enters the display number of the entry
-* User enters `EDIT`
-* User enters the display number of the item to edit
+* User enters `ADD` to create a new entry
-* User enters valid input
+* User enters valid input for name of the entry
   * valid if a string
+  * valid if length is less than 30 characters
+* User is prompted with "Write a short note about this recommendation."
+  * valid input is a string
+* User is prompted to choose a friend off the menu (via its display number) or type ADD to create a new one
+  * valid input is a string
+  * valid input is length less than 30 characters
+  * valid input must contain letters
 * Entry is recorded in the entries model

+## Tracker views an entry

+As a tracker who has previously used the app, in order to review my recommendations,
+I want to view a specific entry.

+**Usage:**

+`./rectrack` => user sees list of all categories with display numbers

+`1` => user sees list of all entries for that category and is prompted with "Enter the menu item number to view an entry, type ADD to make a new entry, or type FILTER to narrow your results."

+`1` => prints the entry details

+**Acceptance Criteria:**
+* This builds on the entry details screen
+* User enters display number of category
+* User enters the display number of the entry

-## Tracker filters category entries by friend
+## Tracker filters entries by friend

 As a tracker who has previously used the app, in order to review recommendations with more specificity,